rafdez/GettingAndCleaningData/README.md

-# Getting and Cleaning Data Project: Peer Assessments
+## Getting and Cleaning Data - Peer Assessment

 The purpose of this repository is the peer assessment of the course *Getting and Cleaning Data* which is part of the Coursera Data Science Specialization.

 The goal of the assessment is to prepare tidy data that can be used for later analysis.
 The assessment have to be comprise of the following minimun files: a README.md (this file) that explains how all of the scripts work and how they are connected.
-A code book [CodeBook.md](https://github.com/rafdez/PeerAssessment3/CodeBook.md) that describes the variables, the data, and any transformations or work that you performed to clean up the data called.
-Finally, a R script called [run_analysis.R](https://github.com/rafdez/PeerAssessment3/run_analysis.R) that does the following:
+A code book [CodeBook.md](CodeBook.md) that describes the variables, the data, and any transformations or work that you performed to clean up the data called.
+Finally, a R script called [run_analysis.R](run_analysis.R) that does the following:

   1. Merges the training and the test sets to create one data set.
   2. Extracts only the measurements on the mean and standard deviation for each measurement.